ItsAlphaHelix/MoviesDG/README.md

 ## 📃 **Project Description**

-**MoviesDG** is an ASP.NET Core MVC application that allows users to explore and enjoy movie trailers, build personal movie collections, and interact with others.
-Each user must create a profile to access the following features:
-- **Movie Search**: Browse by genre, country, year, or actor.
-- **Collections**: Add or remove movies from personal collections.
-- **Chat**: Communicate with other users.
-- **Profile Management**: Customize settings like username, location, email, password, and two-factor authentication.
-- **Support**: Contact the support team via a built-in form.
-- **Account Management**: Users can delete their profiles if desired.
+### This is an application built using the Asp.Net Core technology and the MVC pattern.
+To use the application, each user must create their own profile.
+Once they log into the system, they will be able to watch trailers for their favorite movies and search for movies by genre, country, year, and actors.
+Each user will be able to create their own movie collection, add or remove movies from it.
+Additionally, the user of the application has a chat feature through which they can communicate with other users.
+The application also has a "Contacts" option that serves as a direct link to the support team.
+Each user has profile settings, including the ability to change their username, location, email, password, and enable two-factor authentication.
+The user can delete their profile if they decide to do so.

 ## 🌟 **Main Pages**